Published

 Two quick notes:

-• The dump file saves to your local machine, not “inside RDS”.
-(This tripped me up.)
+• The dump file saves to your local machine, not inside RDS.

 • -F c is Postgres’s custom format (compressed, and it can be restored in parallel).